 2. Surge in Lower-Priced Home Sales:

-Let's consider the scenario where a developer launches a new affordable housing project in a Melbourne suburb, resulting in a significant number of sales of lower-priced homes.
+Let's consider the scenario where a developer launches a new affordable housing project in Melbourne suburb of Wonderland, resulting in the sale of two $400,000 properties.
+This is priced lower than the median as these are entry level houses on small lot size and with care minimum specifications..
 How will this influx of affordable housing affect the median property price?

 It's crucial to understand that this decline in the median price does not indicate a broader market trend.
 The prices of mid-range and high-end properties remain unchanged.
-There has been no change to the five other properties.
+There has been no change to the prices of the other five properties.

-However, potential sellers might panic, misinterpreting the drop as a sign of a weakening market, even though the demand for mid-range and high-end homes remains robust.
-Similarly, budget-conscious buyers might mistakenly believe that prices in the area have fallen by 17% and expect similar discounts on all properties.
+However, potential sellers might panic, misinterpreting the drop as a sign of a weakening market, even though the demand for mid-range and high-end homes remains strong.
+Similarly, budget-conscious buyers might mistakenly believe that prices in the area have fallen by 17% and are now expecting similar discounts on all properties.

 In reality, the $600,000 property is still worth $600,000.
-Educated buyers will recognize this and offer the appropriate value, while lower offers, based on the misperception of a price drop, will be rejected.
+Educated buyers will recognize this and offer the appropriate value, while buyers without a good understanding of how median price works, will lower their offers, based on the misperception of a price drop, will be rejected.

 3. Regional Disparities: